Kotlin DSLs

 A couple of things to note here:

-2. The data class doesn’t allow null values, so we are setting (somewhat stupid and unvalidated) values here to make sure they aren’t null.
+in the builder.
+This is to allow the value to change. - The data class doesn’t allow null values, so we are setting (somewhat stupid and unvalidated) values here to make sure they aren’t null.

 Lambda Functions